MichaelCurrin/auto-commit-msg/docs/other/reference.md

 AM src/test/single-file.test.ts
 ```

 But when adding first using CLI or UI, then it will be simplified.

 If the percent change is very small, then it will be converted to a rename.

-In this case the files are different enough to not be collapsed as a rename.
+In this case, the files are different enough to not be collapsed as a rename.
 Note that no code was changed - the add command changes from above.

 ```sh
 $ git add -A